 - Output Id: Enter a unique name to identify this destination definition. - Destination Protocol: Protocol to use when communicating with the destination.
 Defaults to UDP - Host: The hostname of the destination. - Port: Destination port.
-Defaults to 8125.
+Defaults to 8125. - Throttling Rate Per Second: Rate at which Cribl LogStream instance throttles while writting to an output.
+Takes numerical values in KB, MB, GB etc. Default value of 0 indicates no throttling. - Backpressure Behavior: Whether to block, drop, or queue events when all receivers in this group are exerting backpressure.
+Defaults to Block.

 - Conditioning Pipeline: Pipeline to process data before sending it out using this output. - Max record Size (Bytes): Used when Protocol is UDP, specifies the maximum size (Bytes) of packets sent to the destination.
 Also known as the MTU for the network path to the destination system.
 Defaults to 512. - Flush period (sec): Used when Protocol is TCP to specify how often buffers should be flushed resulting in records sent to the destination.
-Defaults to 1.
+Defaults to 1. - Updated 14 days ago